-- 1. Activate alarm notify staff and activate Command Post and 2-way radio. - 2.
+- 1. Activate alarm notify staff and activate Command Post and 2-way radio.
+Students with disabilities leave with support of teacher/ teacher aide - 2.
 Activate Emergency Teams including the flood barrier response team. - 3.
 Issue stand-by instruction. - 4.
 In consultation with the Site Emergency Preparedness Committee if needed, determine if evacuation is required.
 Activate evacuation procedures if needed. - 5.
 Notify local law enforcement of intent to evacuate, the location of the safe evacuation site, and the route to be taken to that site. - 6.
 Delegate a search team to ensure that all students have been evacuated. - 7.
 Activate communications plan. - 8.
 Determine if additional procedures should be activated. - 9.
 Notify the Principal/Site Communications Team of the status and action taken.
-The Principal/Site Communications Team shall notify the Chief Operating Officer and/or the Executive Director.
-10. Update the Site Communication Team and other team leaders of any significant changes.
-11. Do not allow staff and students to return to the building until proper authorities have determined that it is safe to do so. - 12.
+The Principal/Site Communications Team shall notify the Chief Operating Officer and/or the Executive Director. - 10.
+Update the Site Communication Team and other team leaders of any significant changes. - 11.
+Do not allow staff and students to return to the building until proper authorities have determined that it is safe to do so. - 12.
 Determine whether school will be closed or remain open. - 13.
 Document all actions taken.